What is it?

 - Anonymous online surveys

-- Origins language prediction software
+- Origins language and age band prediction software

 How does this profiling work?